 The Indiana Health Insurance Marketplace offers affordable medical rates and quality coverage.
 You can purchase a plan and enroll through our website in 15 minutes.
-Because of the complexity of changes and the confusion of determining tax credit amounts, we will guide you through the process of buying a policy and help you understand which Exchange plans will be best for you or your family.
+Because of the complexity of changes and the confusion of determining tax credit amounts, we will guide you through the process of buying a policy, and help you understand which Exchange plans will be best for you or your family.
 Non-Obamacare coverage is also offered, and often prices are substantially less than conventional policies.
+However, preventative benefits may not be 100% covered with no out-of-pocket expenses.

 You can obtain your medical coverage at “direct” prices through us.
 There are no fees, costs or unexplained charges that are added to the premium.
 There are no associations to join or memberships that have to be renewed.
 We simply spend 100% of our time and effort to bring you the lowest health insurance Marketplace rates in Indiana.
 Currently, about 14% of the population in the state does not have medical coverage.
 Many of these persons are able to purchase policies with the help of the Obamacare subsidy.